 If your community is not eligible or does not wish to become a formally certified Colorado Creative District, you may be interested in the Call Yourself Creative program.

 CCI is not accepting new certification applications in FY23.
 Stay tuned for updates and deadlines by subscribing to the CCI newsletter.
-In preparation for future rounds of applications, previous certification guidelines can be found here.
+In preparation for future rounds of applications, review the previous certification guidelines, (PDF).

 A panel of experts in creative districts and community development will review applications and approve a list of finalists.
 The reviewers will evaluate and rank applications with these categories and weights: